casey/just/README.md

   touch '{{argument}}'
 ```

-This preserves `just`'s ability to catch variable name typos before running, for example if you were to write `{{argumant}}`, but will not do what you want if the value of `argument` contains single quotes.
+This preserves `just`'s ability to catch variable name typos before running, for example if you were to write `{{argument}}`, but will not do what you want if the value of `argument` contains single quotes.

 #### Positional Arguments